DTS-STN/digital-dojo/_pages/en/home.md

 permalink: /home/
 ---

-<a href= "../openhouse" class="center">Register now for our Retrospectice Workshop on November 24, 2021!</a>
+<a href= "../openhouse" class="center">Register now for our Retrospective Workshop on November 24, 2021!</a>

 ## What's a Dojo?